Sloeber/arduino-eclipse-plugin/readme.md

-#Arduino-Eclipse-Plugin
+#Sloeber IDE

-The Arduino Eclipse Plugin/IDE.
+Sloeber IDE.
+The Arduino IDE for Eclipse.

 The Eclipse IDE (Integrated Developement Environment) is a full featured programming editor with many fantastic features to help you code more quickly and easily.
 The Arduino IDE is great for what it does – but it doesn't do much to help writing, navigating and understanding your (and other people's) code.

-The Arduino Eclipse Plugin bridges that gap and helps move you to a more powerful development environment whilst keeping the Arduino hardware and libraries that you love (and make life simple).
+The Sloeber IDE bridges that gap and helps move you to a more powerful development environment whilst keeping the Arduino hardware and libraries that you love (and make life simple).

+    *Software Logic to program Open Electronic Boards in an Eclipse Runtime (SLOEBER)

 It works on MS Windows, Mac OSX and Linux.